arianecrestani/Flag-quiz/README.md

 ## Flag Quiz

-This is one of final project from Botcamp Code Academy Berlin.
+This is one of the final projects from Bootcamp Code Academy Berlin.

 ### Built with